kevinchannon/wite/README.md

 const auto str = binascii::hexlify(bytes);
 ```
-If you're `bytes` vector is `[ 0x01, 0x02, 0xFE, 0xFF ]`, then the resulting `str` would be "0102FEFF".
+If your `bytes` vector is `[ 0x01, 0x02, 0xFE, 0xFF ]`, then the resulting `str` would be "0102FEFF".
 The input just has to be a range containing bytes, so it could be a `std::list`, or `std::array`, or whatever you have.

 `unhexlify` does the opposite of `hexlify`. `unhexlify` takes a `std::string_view` and returns a `wite::io::dynamic_byte_buffer`, which is basically a `std::vector` of `wite::io::byte` values.